|Hometown:||Huntingdon Valley, Pa.|

 |Alma Mater:||Holy Cross, 2005|

-Mike Marron is in his third season as the pitching coach for Old Dominion after joining the staff in July of 2015.
+Mike Marron completed his third season as the pitching coach for Old Dominion in 2018 after joining the staff in July of 2015.

 In his first season with the Monarchs in 2016, Old Dominion posted a 4.90 team ERA and ranked third in the league with 12 pickoffs.
 Marron saw Sam Sinnen earn the first C-USA Pitcher of the Week honor of the season after throwing five shutout innings against No. 10 NC State.
 He also mentored Sinnen to Second Team All-Conference USA, VaSID All-State honors and Conference USA All-Tournament Team accolades at the end of the season.
 Marron also guided the pitching staff to rank fourth in the league with 17 saves, seven of which came from ninth round draft pick Nick Hartman.